v-ade-r/Chatbot-based-on-Contextual-RAG-full-OpenSource/README.md

 7. Good to go.
 Let's evaluate the retrieving capabilities!

 ## **Retrieval evaluation**
 I evaluated the retrieving accuracy at each stage.
-Pass@n - describes accuracy of getting 'golden chunk' (ideal chunk consisting of the most appropriate knowledge for the query) i top-n (top5 and top20) retrieved chunks.
+Pass@n - represents the accuracy of getting the 'golden chunk' (most relevant chunk for the query) within the top-n (top5 and top20) retrieved chunks.

 VectorDB (only semantic search):<br>
 Pass@5: 63.76%<br>